Soreepeong/CmdXivLauncher/README.md

 positional arguments:
 ```
-  chain                 Runs specified program after detecting that a game window is running.
+  chain                 Run specified program after detecting that a game window is running.
 ```

 optional arguments:
 ```
   -h, --help            show this help message and exit
   -i XIV_DIR, --installation-directory XIV_DIR
                         FFXIV root installation directory.
-Will try to look up in registry if not specified.
+Look up in registry if not specified.
   -l LANGUAGE, --language LANGUAGE
                         Language.
-Available values are English, French, German, and Japanese.
-Will use system language if not specified, and will fall back to English if unavailable.
+Available values are E(nglish), F(rench), G(erman), and J(apanese).
+Use system language if not specified, and will fall back to English if unavailable.
-  -s, --steam           Will identify as running from steam if set.
+  -s, --steam           Identify as running from steam.
   -u USER, --user USER  Your user ID.
 Encoded value is accepted.
   -p PASSWORD, --password PASSWORD
                         Your password.
 Encoded value is accepted.